 BPM: Busting Barriers to Intelligent Automation (Part 1)

-(This is the first installment of our two-part series on intelligent automation, featuring MWD Research Director and Co-founder Neil Ward-Dutton (@neilwd), one of Europe’s most experienced and high-profile strategic technology advisors and industry analysts.
+(This is the first installment of our two-part series on intelligent automation, featuring Neil Ward-Dutton (@neilwd), VP, AI and Intelligent Process Automation European Practices, IDC.
+Ward-Dutton is one of Europe’s most experienced and high-profile strategic technology advisors and industry analysts.)

 - Why it’s important to take advantage of IA NOW